 I bet, at some point in your life, you wondered how to be healthy and emotionally balanced.
-For example:

 You are unique